 In the Medicine Cards by Jamie Sams and David Carson, they warn against stagnation and preventing the death-rebirth cycle from progressing, but there is an important component of bat biology that we must evaluate.
 Female bat has three ways to prolong her pregnancy.
 She can prevent the sperm from fertilizing the egg, she can keep the fertilized egg floating free awaiting implantation, or she can keep the very young embryo in a sort of stasis where it is not allowed to grow.
 She forestalls the development and birth of her pup until environmental conditions are more favorable.

 Forbearance is another key component of bat symbolism.
 When everyone else is saying to get on with it, let go of the past, and start a new life, we don’t have to listen.
 We know when the right time is and we know when there is still more that must die.
-When we deny these truths it is no use because the cosmos simply supplies more trials to slow us down.
+When we deny these truths it is no use.
+The cosmos provides more obstacles to slow us down anyways.
+Trust your instincts about the timing of your emergence from the cave.

 Rebirth & Resurrection